-Given its activity as a management company, Cathay has not yet carried out a diagnosis of its carbon footprint.
-However, Cathay has launched a carbon footprint assessment campaign for its portfolio companies for 2023.
-Going forward, Cathay will continue to establish specific targets at the management company, entity, and portfolio company levels regarding climate change.
+Given its activity as a management company, CCPE has carried out a diagnosis of its own carbon footprint (see below).
+According to analysis conducted, CCPE stands below the sectorial average footprint.
+Moreover, the management company has launched a carbon footprint assessment campaign for its portfolio companies from 2023.
+Going forward, CCPE will establish specific targets at the management company, entity, and portfolio company levels regarding climate change.